verana-labs/verifiable-trust-vpr-spec/spec.md

 > Note: the resulting allowance is an `AllowedMsgAllowance` over the union of the live records' `msg_types`, wrapping a `PeriodicAllowance` with `period = GlobalVariables.vs_operator_fee_period` and a per-period limit equal to the **sum** of the live records' `fee_spend_limit` — never unlimited (see [[MOD-DE-MSG-5-2]](#mod-de-msg-5-2-grant-vs-operator-authorization-basic-checks)).
 The `PeriodicAllowance` resets itself during fee deduction, so no VPR action is needed at fee-cycle boundaries.
 Re-granting mid-cycle resets the running `period_can_spend`: any VSOA mutation refreshes the current period's fee budget early — **accepted slack**, bounded by one period's budget per mutation, and mutations are controlled by the grantor.

-To keep the aggregate fresh when an entry expires **by clock** (no transaction touches the VSOA), the Delegation module maintains a time-indexed **window-end queue**, fed by the scan above from the participant view — no per-record window state is stored.
+To keep the aggregate fresh when an entry expires **by clock** (no transaction touches the VSOA), the Delegation module maintains a time-indexed **window-end queue**, fed by the scan above from the participant view.
 At each block's EndBlocker, every due queue entry is popped and this subroutine is re-run for the containing VSOA: if the entry is no longer alive, its contribution drops (and the allowance is revoked when none remains); if its window was extended in the meantime, the re-run is harmless and the scan re-schedules the entry at its new `effective_until` (the stale key has already been popped).
 Entries with a future `effective_from` count from creation — no start-edge queue is needed, since [[AUTHZ-CHECK-3]](#authz-check-3-vs-operator-authorization-checks) step 1 blocks any use until the window opens.

 #### [MOD-DE-MSG-6] Revoke VS Operator Authorization